luozhongze/luozhongze.github.io/_pages/about.md

 - I like watching movies very much.
 My favorite movies are Interstellar, Titanic, Coco, Harry Potter and so on.

-- I also really like listening to music, I love all styles of music, such as RnB, hip hop, pop and so on.
+- I also really like listening to music, I love all styles of music, such as R&B, Hip-Hop, Pop and so on.

 # 💖 Alma Mater
 - recorded by me.